 - The mother plant produced 8 baby plants (pups)

-- Gave 3 plants to friends as gifts
+- Three went to friends as gifts

 What I Learned